kiishor/UML-State-Machine-in-C/demo/toaster_oven/readme.md

 - **Entry action**: Turn off the oven lamp.

 #### a.
 Off state
-This state represnt that oven is off.
+This state represents that oven is off.
 Supported events are events are,
 - **Start**     : This event turn on the heater and heating timer.
-                  It also triggers the state transision to On state.
+                  It also triggers the state transition to On state.
 - **Door_Open** : This event turns off the heater and pauses the heating timer.
-                  It also triggers the state transision to Door open state.
+                  It also triggers the state transition to Door open state.

 #### b.
 On state
 This state represents oven is on (i.e. heater is on and timer is running).
 - **Entry action**: Turn on the heater.
 - **Exit action** : Turn off the heater.
-- **Stop**        : This event turn off the heater and heating timer.
+- **Stop**        : This event turns off the heater and heating timer.
                     It also triggers the state transition to off state.
-- **TimeOut**     : This event turn off the heater and triggers the state transition to off state.
+- **TimeOut**     : This event turns off the heater and triggers the state transition to off state.
 - **Door_Open**   : This event pauses the triggers the state transition to Door open state.

 ### 2. Door Open state
 This state supports **Door_Close** event.
 - **Entry action**: Turn on the oven lamp.
 - **Door_Close**  : This event triggers the state transition based on the resume timer.
-                   If resume time is greater than zero then it traverse to on state else it to off state.
+                   If resume time is greater than zero then it traverses to on state else it to off state.

 ## Supported events
 1. Start